Mc-Zen/HT-Grouper/README.md

 A recent C++ compiler version is needed, supporting the C++20 standard.
 We highly recommend using Visual Studio 2019 or 2022 (not to be confused with Visual Studio Code).

-- Check that you have Gurobi installed and registered a valid license
+- Check that you have Gurobi installed and registered a valid license.
-- Download or clone this repository
+- Download or clone this repository.
 - Run CMake at repository level, configure, generate and open project.
-- The grouper algorithm can be found and run from the `grouper` sub-project
+- The grouper algorithm can be found and run from the `grouper` sub-project.

 ## Code example 1